gu-fan/riv.vim/README.rst

 Inline Markup
 ~~~~~~~~~~~~~~

-Inline Markup are highlighted only.
+Inline Markup are highlighted.

-Maybe should an option for conceal it in the future.
+Maybe an option for conceal in the future.

 See `inline markup`__